lukedonov/makersbnb-project/README.md

 As a host
 So I can get lots of business
-I would like to be able post multiple listings
+I would like to be able post multiple properties

 As a guest
 So I'm not sleeping in the street